Where Fire and Water Can Coexist

 - Can I put a fireplace in the bathroom?

-- What fireplaces can I use in a bathroom?
+- Which fireplaces can I install in a bathroom?

 - Are there any restrictions?